silnrsi/FDBP/en-US/Font_Naming.md

 - Anaconda Pro - Italic  _(designed as Anaconda Pro - Italic)_
 - Anaconda Pro - Bold  _(designed as Anaconda Pro - Bold)_
 - Anaconda Pro - Bold Italic  _(designed as Anaconda Pro - Bold Italic)_

+## About name strings stored in OpenType fonts
+Within the OpenType font file, the naming table (tag `name`) allows multilingual strings to be associated with the ‎font.
+These strings can represent copyright notices, font names, ‎family names, style names, feature names and values, etc..
+Within the naming table, such strings are organized by Platform, Encoding, Language, and NameID. ‎

+### About platform-specific names
+In the early days of TrueType and OpenType, different operating systems needed different encodings for these strings.
+Apple operating systems needed names stored using "script manager" encodings, while Microsoft operating systems used UCS-2.
+In those days for a font to work on multiple platforms, each name (e.g., the _family name_ or _style name_) had to be included in the name table multiple times (once for each platform).

+While today's OpenType specification still permits inclusion of multiple platform-specific versions of each name, it is no longer necessary to do so, and they only serve to increase the size of the font file with no benefit.

+**We recommend that OpenType fonts do not include in the naming (`name`) table any strings with PlatformID values other than 3 (Windows).** All modern operating systems will use PlatformID 3 name strings when needed.

+### About language-specific names
+The naming table allows any given name (e.g., _family name_) may be provided in more than one language.
+However, **every naming (`name`) table entry should be provided in at least the English language.**

 ## References